fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 # ASI Genesis Migration

-This is "genesis" upgrade, what means that the new eon will be started, and so whole history from the previous eon will be lost (it can be accessed from the archive node of the (previous) eon which will be ended by this upgrade).<br/>
+This is a "genesis" upgrade, what means that a new eon will be started, and all history from the previous eon will be lost (it can be accessed from the archive node of the (previous) eon which will be ended by this upgrade).<br/>
 Only the chain's full state (at the upgrade halt block height) will be carried over to the new eon.